-Prerequisite: Biology Standard or Biology Honors or Environmental Chemistry AND Earth's Physical Properties
+Prerequisite: Biology Standard or Biology Honors

 This course covers the basic concepts of geology including identification and composition of rocks and minerals, types and formation processes of rocks, natural resources, weathering, maps & (map reading), plate tectonics, and glaciers.
 The course will involve reading, lecture/discussion, homework assignments, and laboratory work.
 It is recommended that the student take this course in conjunction with Meteorology and Space Science.
 This course is offered only during the first semester.